Criterion for a state to be distillable via stochastic incoherent operations: Distillation criterion under

-To this end, we will show that if we can transform such a state into a pure coherent state via some sIO, then we can transform a incoherent state into a pure coherent state.
-To see this, from Eq. (\ref{ns}), if we can transform $\rho$, with a decomposition $\rho=\sum_jp_j\ket{\varphi_j}\bra{\varphi_j}$, into $\ket{\varphi}$ via some sIO, then we obtain
+To this end, we will show that if we can transform such a state into a pure coherent one via some sIO, then we can transform an incoherent state into a pure coherent state.
+To see this, from Eq. (\ref{ns}), if we can transform $\rho$, with a pure-state ensemble decomposition $\rho=\sum_jp_j\ket{\varphi_j}\bra{\varphi_j}$, into $\ket{\varphi}$ via some sIO, we then obtain